tudat-team/tudat-developer-docs/source/primer/devops.rst

 associated `documentation <https://github.com/tudat-team/tudat-multidoc>`_.
 If a developer is not following exactly these steps, they may skip some of the elements in the checklist.

 The DevOps checklist is separated in two.
 One checklist is made for the developer that will for instance add features or documentation.
 The second checklist is made for the reviewer to approve and distribute the changes made by te developed.

-.. note:: The useful resources for each step are linked to below the checklists.

 Checklist for developer
 ***********************